Tanaka throws BP, on track for July 31 season debut

 The 31-year-old right-hander is 75-43 in six major league seasons and is entering the final year of his contract.

-SCHMIDT HONORED: Pitcher Clarke Schmidt earned the James P. Dawson Award as the outstanding Yankees rookie in spring training

-A 24-year-old right-hander selected 16th overall in the 2017 amateur draft, Schmidt had a 2.57 ERA over seven innings and four appearances, striking out eight.
+Clarke Schmidt, a 24-year-old right-hander selected 16th overall in the 2017 amateur draft, was among those reassigned to the alternate training site.
+He earned the James P. Dawson Award as the outstanding Yankees rookie in spring training after compiling a 2.57 ERA over seven innings and four appearances with eight strikeouts.

+New York drafted Schmidt two months after he had Tommy John surgery and he did not make his professional debut until June 22, 2018, with the Gulf Coast League Yankees.

+“For a guy that hasn’t had a lot of minor league experience yet, he’s pretty polished,” Boone said.
+“So hopefully he’ll go down there and continue to to develop and pitch.
+And he’s very much in the conversation to be with us at some point this season.
+And I wouldn’t be surprised if he was — and not only if he was, but he’s playing an important role for us.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports